Minoru/blog.tty8.org/posts/2012-03-29-full-text-feed-entries-with-hakyll.markdown

 page's body or just left things intact.

 That's all for today, folks.
 See you!

+**Update 08.09.2012:** add `arr reverse >>> arr (take 5)` thing — even though
+it's specified in the documentation that list of entries should be in reverse chronological order, I managed to miss the fact the first time.
+Also gave `feedConfiguration` some dummy value so code looks complete and ready for copy'n'paste.

 [groups]: https://groups.google.com/forum/?fromgroups#!topic/hakyll/KmGmD2CtVSw "Including full text into feed"
 [arrows]: https://en.wikibooks.org/wiki/Haskell/Understanding_arrows "Understanding arrows"